delta-io/delta/README.md

 ## sql-delta-import

-[sql-delta-import](/sql-delta-import/readme.md) allows for importing data from a JDBC source into a Delta Lake table
+[sql-delta-import](/sql-delta-import/readme.md) allows for importing data from a JDBC source into a Delta Lake table.

 ## Power BI connector
 The connector for [Microsoft Power BI](https://powerbi.microsoft.com/) is basically just a custom Power Query function that allows you to read a Delta Lake table from any file-based [data source supported by Microsoft Power BI](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-data-sources).
 Details can be found in the dedicated [README.md](/powerbi/README.md).